Switzerland and Japan: contrary policies on nuclear power

-A little over six years after Fukushima nuclear accident, the Swiss will be voting on a future without nuclear power.
-But in Japan the nuclear reactors are coming back online.
+The Swiss are voting on scrapping nuclear power just as reactors are coming back online in Japan, birthplace of the modern nuclear energy debate.
 Is direct democracy responsible for this topsy-turvy world?

 Japan and Switzerland are both representative democracies.
 Both are industrialised nations with export-oriented economies.
 And in recent decades nuclear power has played a significant role in both countries.
 In 2010, nuclear power stations supplied around a third of both nations’ electricity requirements.